ThrynSec/Tournament-Excel/README.md

 ## How to use :
 - Change the Webhook URL in the code, in the Public Const in beggining of the VB Code
-- Put a SIMPLE list of username starting on A1 and going downward like so UserA
+- Put a SIMPLE list of username starting on A1 and going downward
-UserB
-UserC
 - Enjoy the magic

 ## Features :